 This eclectic little plant is sure to become a point of conversation with anyone who visits.
-It is also known as the fishbone cactus or the ric rac because of the alternate pattern of leaves across a central spine.
+It is also known as the fishbone cactus or the ric rac because of the alternate pattern of leaves across its central spine.
 The plant is originally from Mexico and grows in groups, hanging from trees in a tropical, moist environment.
-At home, you can use a hanging basket or a pot with low soil and good compost mix.
+At home, you can use a hanging basket or a pot with low soil and a good compost mix.

 You may also like: U.S. Navy by the numbers